robertpi/sqreen-dotnet-windows/README.md

 ## Step One

-Step one is fairly straight forward but can be time consuming to ensure all dependencies are sent up correctly to complete the build.
+Step one is fairly straight forward but can be time consuming to ensure all dependencies are setup correctly to complete the build.

 ## Step Two

 Step two is technically challenging, but fortunately there are some existing samples that are similar to what we want to achieve.

 The code from this exercise is a modified version of [ClrProfiler.Trace](https://github.com/caozhiyuan/ClrProfiler.Trace).
-This project demonstrates how to inject C# code into a C# application being profiled, so the injected C# code can be responsible for collecting the trace data.
+This project demonstrates how to inject C# code into a dotnet core application being profiled, so the injected C# code can be responsible for collecting the profiling data.

 This project relies on an outdated way for preforming cross platform complication, so I replaced it with the build system from [doooot stacksampling](https://github.com/ghanysingh/doooot/tree/0b3bde45ecf74fff54b20c8e652cf9f961742de3/core/profiling/stacksampling) which uses cmake like coreclr.